ElisaLegnani/PhotorealisticRendering/docs/index.md

   $ ./raytracer render --scene <scene_file.txt>
   ```

-  More information on how to write this kind of file will be available soon!
-See the page [Scene description](https://elisalegnani.github.io/PhotorealisticRendering/scene).
+  You can find information on how to write this kind of file at the page [Scene description](https://elisalegnani.github.io/PhotorealisticRendering/scene).

   In the `examples/render` directory, it is provided `demo.txt` file, where instructions are given to create a demo image for the program to start playing with the code!